Polarrco/polarr-next-sdk/README.md

-# Polarr Next Core
+# Polarr Next SDK

-Polarr Next Core is a highly modular framework for manupulating RAW and bitmap data in the browser.
+Polarr Next SDK implements a highly modular framework for manupulating RAW and bitmap data in the browser.

 ## Stack